antonrh/anydi/docs/usage.md

 ### Strict Mode

-By default, `PyxDI` is in strict mode.
+By default, `InitDI` is in strict mode.
 This means that it will raise an error if you try to get an instance of a type or to register a provider for a type that not exists in the container.

 For example, suppose you have a class that depends on another class: